vishvanthpatel00-svg/MVR-hostel-1/README.md

-# MVR Dulux Boys Hostel — website
+# MVR Deluxe Boys Hostel — website

 A real, working site: a gate page that splits into a **Visitor Portal** and a **Student Portal**, plus an **Admin (warden) dashboard**.
 No build tools —